-You must also make sure that you register for the internship at least six working weeks (excluding holidays, as specified in the annual calendar) before it is due to begin.
+You must also make sure that you register for the graduation internship at least six working weeks (excluding holidays, as specified in the annual calendar) before it is due to begin.
 If you do not register in time, your project will not be considered.
-If you have registered, but your internship does not go ahead for some reason, change the start date in your registration.
-This is important in the context of the planning / allocation of supervisors and examiners.
+If you have registered, but your graduation internship does not go ahead for some reason, change the start date in your registration.
+This is important in the context of the planning/allocation of supervisors and examiners.

-Figure 1 provides an overview of the activities and process of an internship.1
+Figure 1 provides an overview of the activities and process before and during the graduation internship.